laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ### LaminDB

-Unlike established tabular lakehouses, LaminDB makes data formats beyond tables queryable - parquet, AnnData, HDF5, zarr, VCF, … - leaving it up to the user to define composite schemas to ingest to datasets from the blobs of a data lake (`schema = None`) to structured datasets with multiple array components.
-LaminDB shares DuckLake's key architectural design — use a relational database for metadata and storage for data — and natively provides data lineage, among other features.
+Unlike established tabular lakehouses, LaminDB makes data formats beyond tables queryable - parquet, AnnData, HDF5, zarr, VCF, … - leaving it up to the user to ingest anything from blobs that are treated as they would in a data lake to defining schemas that dictate the ingestion of structured datasets with multiple array components.
+LaminDB shares DuckLake's architectural design — a relational database for metadata and storage for data — and natively provides data lineage, among other features (**Table 1**).

 ## Query engines vs. data management frameworks